Speech and language impairment: Stuttering

 Stuttering is a disruption in the fluency of an individual's speech, which begins in childhood and may persist over a lifetime.
-Stuttering is a form of disfluency; disfluency becomes a problem insofar as it impedes successful communication between two parties.
-Disfluencies may be due to unwanted repetitions of sounds, or extension of speech sounds, syllables, or words.
+Stuttering is a form of disfluency; Disfluencies may be due to unwanted repetitions of sounds, or extension of speech sounds, syllables, or words.
 Disfluencies also incorporate unintentional pauses in speech, in which the individual is unable to produce speech sounds.

 While the effectiveness is debated, most treatment programs for stuttering are behavioral.
 In such cases, the individual learns skills that improve oral communication abilities, such as controlling and monitoring the rate of speech.
 SLPs may also help these individuals to speak more slowly and to manage the physical tension involved in the communication process.
 Fluency may be developed by selecting a slow rate of speech, and making use of short phrases and sentences.
 With success, the speed may be increased until a natural rate of smooth speech is achieved.
 Additionally, punishment for incorrect speech production should be eliminated, and a permissive speaking environment encouraged.
 Electronic fluency devices, which alter the auditory input and provide modified auditory feedback to the individual, have shown mixed results in research reviews.

 Because stuttering is such a common phenomenon, and because it is not entirely understood, various opposing schools of thought emerge to describe its etiology.
 The Breakdown theories maintain that stuttering is the result of a weakening or breakdown in physical systems that are necessary for smooth speech production.
 Cerebral dominance theories (in the stutterer, no cerebral hemisphere takes the neurological lead) and theories of perseveration (neurological "skipping record" of sorts) are both Breakdown theories.
 Auditory Monitoring theories suggest that stutters hear themselves differently from how other people hear them.
 Since speakers adjust their communication based upon the auditory feedback they hear (their own speech), this creates conflict between the input and the output process.
 Psychoneurotic theories posit repressed needs as the source of stuttering.
 Lastly, Learning theories are straightforward—children learn to stutter.
 It should be clear that each etiological position would suggest a different intervention, leading to controversy with the field.